lunatech-3d/phoenix-db/docs/source/README_source_link.md

 ## UI Workflow
 1. Right‑click on a field and choose **Add/View Source**.
 2. A popup window shows all existing links and a form to add a new one.
-3. Optionally create a new Source on the fly.
+3. Use the **Add Source** button next to the dropdown to create a new Source on the fly.

-The popup is implemented in `source_link_editor.py` and is launched from `context_menu.py`.
+The popup is implemented in `app/source/source_link_editor.py` and is launched from `context_menu.py`.